Biden's upcoming European trip is meant to boost NATO against Russia as the war in Ukraine drags on

 The main focus of Biden's five-day visit will be the annual NATO summit, held this year in Vilnius, Lithuania.
 Also planned are stops in Helsinki, Finland, to commemorate the Nordic country's entrance into the 31-nation military alliance in April, and Britain, the White House announced Sunday.

-Biden will begin his trip next Sunday in London, meeting with King Charles III.
+Biden will begin his trip next Sunday in London, and will meet with King Charles III at Windsor Castle the next day, according to Buckingham Palace.
 The president did not attend Charles's coronation in May, sending first lady Jill Biden to represent the United States.
 In June, Biden hosted British Prime Minister Rishi Sunak at the White House, where the two leaders pledged continued cooperation in defending Ukraine.

 Jens Stoltenberg, NATO's secretary-general, visited the White House on June 13, where he and Biden made clear that the Western alliance was united in defending Ukraine.
-Biden said during that meeting that he and other NATO leaders will work to ensure that each member country spends the requisite 2 per cent of its gross domestic product on defense.
+Biden said during that meeting that he and other NATO leaders will work to ensure that each member country spends the requisite 2% of its gross domestic product on defense.